SkylineCommunications/dataminer-docs/user-guide/Basic_Functionality/Alarms/Working_with_alarms/Advanced_analytics_features/Behavioral_anomaly_detection.md

 1. Hover the mouse pointer over a suggestion event or alarm to view the ![Thumbs-up](~/user-guide/images/Thumbs_Up.png) and ![Thumbs-down](~/user-guide/images/Thumbs_Down.png) icons.

-   - If you approve of the anomaly and want to receive similar ones in the future, click the thumbs-up icon in the feedback column.
+   - If you want to be notified of similar anomalies in the future, click the thumbs-up icon in the feedback column.
 Alternatively, you can right-click the suggestion event/alarm and select *Like*.

-   - If you disapprove of the anomaly and do not wish to be notified of similar events in the future, click the thumbs-down icon.
+   - If you do not want to be notified of similar events in the future, click the thumbs-down icon.
 Alternatively, you can right-click the suggestion event/alarm and select *Dislike*.

    Once selected, the chosen icon will be pinned in the column as a black icon.
 If you change your mind, you can click the other option, and only the final feedback will be registered<!--RN 39082-->.